kimodri/quantifying-translationese/README.md

 ---

 ## 🗓️ Next Steps & Assigned Tasks
+Before translation, each entry must be tokenized (per sentence) and only then translate.

 | # | Task | Assigned To | MT Tool | Target Due Date | Status |
 | :--- | :--- | :--- | :--- | :--- | :--- |